-After all these years, there still is a quite frequent discussion about applying (or rather: the lack of applying) the findings and recommendations of Design Science or Design Theory and Methodology, respectively, in engineering design practice (e.g. [Birkhofer 1991, Franke 1999, Birkhofer 2005, Marek 2006]).
+After all these years, there still is a quite frequent discussion about applying (or rather: the lack of applying) the findings and recommendations of Design Science or Design Theory and Methodology, respectively, in engineering design practice (e.g. [Birkhofer 1991], [Franke 1999], [Birkhofer 2005], [Marek 2006]).
 Usually the diagnosis is: Design Theory and Methodology - and here the "European school(s)" in particular - is "too general", "too broad", "too rigid/inflexible", therefore "too time-consuming" for industrial practice.
 Not all of the criticism is justified, but the basic message must be taken serious.

-In principle, only [Hubka and Eder 1992, 1996] dedicate substantial parts of their book to the difference between "General Design Science (GDS)" and "Specialised Design Sciences (SDS)"; as the focus of the book is different (how to arrange knowledge within particular application fields and for particular recipients) only few instructions on the transition between the two are given, however.
+In principle, only [Hubka & Eder 1996] dedicate substantial parts of their book to the difference between "General Design Science (GDS)" and "Specialised Design Sciences (SDS)"; as the focus of the book is different (how to arrange knowledge within particular application fields and for particular recipients) only few instructions on the transition between the two are given, however.
 Some very general considerations and hints can also be found in [VDI 2221/87].

-The task of developing and propagating "Specialised" or "Applied" Engineering Design Sciences was the main driver for the formation of the AEDS group in Pilsen, Czech Republic, in 1992 which today is a Special Interest Group (SIG) of the Design Society.
+The task of developing and propagating "Specialised" or "Applied" Engineering Design Sciences was the main driver for the formation of the accordingly named (AEDS) group in Plzen, Czech Republic, which today is a Special Interest Group (SIG) of the Design Society.
+A first version of this paper was presented and discussed in the 2007 workshop of the AEDS-SIG [Weber 2007b].

-This contribution is based on a still relatively new approach to modelling products and product development processes - called "Characteristics-Properties Modelling" (CPM) and "Property-Driven Development" (PDD), respectively.
-In the last couple of years the CPM/ PDD approach has been confronted with a variety of questions in order to check, improve, maybe altogether falsify it:
+The aim of this paper is to introduce a novel approach to the definition of application-specific derivations of a general Design Theory and Methodology.
+Its base is a still relatively new approach to (a new "theory" of) modelling products and product development processes - called "Characteristics-Properties Modelling" (CPM) and "Property-Driven Development" (PDD), respectively.
+In the last couple of years the CPM/PDD approach has been confronted with a variety of questions in order to check, improve, maybe altogether falsify it, e.g.:

-- CAx architectures (including PDM/PLM) [Weber and Werner 2000, Weber and Deubel 2003, Weber et al 2003, Weber 2005] - Control of product development processes (including evaluation) [Weber 2005, Deubel et al 2005, Deubel 2007] - Development of Product-Service Systems (PSS) [Weber et al 2004a, 2004b] - Design for X (DFX) [Weber and Werner 2001, Weber 2007] - Measuring the (degree of) product maturity during product development [Weber 2007]
+- CAx architectures (including PDM/PLM) - Control of product development processes (including evaluation) - Development of Product-Service Systems (PSS) - Design for X (DFX) - Measuring the (degree of) product maturity during product development